Collatz conjecture: Statement of the problem

 The Collatz conjecture is: This process will eventually reach the number 1, regardless of which positive integer is chosen initially.
+That is, for each $n$, there is some $i$ with $a_i = 1$.

 If the conjecture is false, it can only be because there is some starting number which gives rise to a sequence that does not contain 1.
 Such a sequence would either enter a repeating cycle that excludes 1, or increase without bound.
 No such sequence has been found.